Consortium

 Hartmann Group

-Hartmann group is the most cited scientist for the topic of lipids in Alzheimer’s disease.
-He was the coordinator of the preceding FP5 LipiDiet project and assistant coordinator of an FP4 EU project by Beyreuther.
-He is now the coordinator of this project proposal.
-He has published very highly on different aspects of AD covering a broad range of topics ranging from basic aspects of the molecular and cellular biology of AD over new approaches to the early diagnosis of AD to prospective clinical trials.
-As an excellent molecular and cellular biologist he shifted over the last decade a major part of his attention towards the lipid metabolism in AD.
-He provided the first experimental proof that statins lower amyloid levels in vivo, conducted the first (and successful) pilot prospective double blind placebo controlled statin treatment trial to slow down disease progression in AD and identified the molecular mechanism by which cholesterol regulation is linked to Aß production.
+Hartmann's group is the most cited for the topic of lipids in Alzheimer's disease.
+Hartmann was the coordinator of the preceding FP5 LipiDiet project.
+He has published highly on different aspects of AD covering a broad range of topics ranging from basic aspects of the molecular and cellular biology of AD over new approaches to the early diagnosis of AD to clinical trials.
+As an excellent molecular and cellular biologist he shifted over the last decade a major part of his attention towards lipid based disease intervention and disease prevention in AD.
+He provided the first experimental proof that statins lower amyloid levels in vivo, conducted the first pilot prospective double blind placebo controlled statin treatment trial to slow down disease progression in AD and identified the molecular mechanism by which cholesterol regulation is linked to Aß production.
+Hartmann strongly believes that scientific progress can only be achieved by close interaction between basic and applied science.
 His work was awarded the prestigious Alois Alzheimer price at the centennial anniversary of the discovery of Alzheimers disease 2006.
 His broad knowledge base, high international reputation in the field of dementia research, as much as his managing capabilities qualify him as the coordinator for the high demands LipiDiDiet will bring along.

 Contact